Gerseymour/gerseymour/README.md

 ### Hi there 👋, I'm George, a full-stack developer in London

 I'm a full-stack developer at [boGo](https://github.com/jakewmiles/bogo-client) using graphQL with React Native, I am enthusiastic about mobile development and eagar to make life easier one line of code at a time.
-In the past I was an English teacher in China so I'm especcally passionate about learning and teaching languages, both world and programming.
+In the past I was an English teacher in China so I'm especially passionate about learning and teaching languages, both world and programming.

 Outside of coding, I enjoy tabletop gaming and board games 🎲 Hiking and exploring beautiful landscapes 🏞 and trying out all the different cuisines the world has to offer 🍴